 PRESENTLY:

-I will in the autumn of 2024 perform two new theatre monologues: premiering in October Nobel prize winner Herta Müller’s The Appointment (I dag havde jeg helst ikke mødt mig selv) on a day in the life of a factory worker during Ceausescu’s totalitarian regime, she’s been summoned, and premiering in November I Am Anastasia (Jeg er Anastasia) based on the stories and mystery of Anna Anderson’s claim to be Anastasia.
+In Feb/march 2025 I perfoormed again Nobel prize winner Herta Müller’s The Appointment (I dag havde jeg helst ikke mødt mig selv) now at Teatret ved Sorte Hest on a day in the life of a factory worker during Ceausescu’s totalitarian regime, she’s been summoned.
+I performed it before for a couple of weeks in October of 2024, and three weeks after premiering in November I Am Anastasia (Jeg er Anastasia) based on the stories and mystery of Anna Anderson’s claim to be Anastasia.
 Both plays are directed by Ulla Koppel.

 Played Lilly in the full run and re-run of the dramatic-music play Shoes by Danube in 2022 and Sept.
 23, in Valby, DK.
 Written and directed by Ulla Koppel and with music and songs composed and played live by Anders Koppel.